| Code | SD-NKSM |

 Education Program

 Education at the doctoral school lasts 8 semesters.
-Education at the Doctoral School is offered on the basis of a framework curriculum and an individual research plan and ends with the submission of a doctoral dissertation.
+Education is conducted on the basis of a curriculum and an individual research plan, and concludes with the submission of a doctoral thesis.
+The doctoral school curriculum comprises a catalogue of compulsory, compulsory elective, and optional modules.

 Supervisors